Parental Controls for the YouTube App on iPhone and Android

 Create a separate profile for each child in the parent dashboard.
 Each profile has its own list of approved channels.
 Children tap their name when they open the app.

-What if my child wants to watch a channel I haven't approved?
+What if my child wants to watch a channel I have not approved?

 That is a moment for conversation.
 You can review the channel together and decide if it is appropriate.
 If you approve it, it appears in their profile within seconds.